Skip to main content

 The EF v3.1 update is also incorporated into the EN 15804+A2 standard, which is crucial for the construction sector.
 This integration ensures that construction products' Environmental Product Declarations (EPDs) are based on the most current and scientifically robust data.
 The EN 15804+A2 standard mandates using the latest characterization factors (in this case EF v3.1), providing consistency and reliability in the environmental impact assessments of construction materials.

-What are the implications for Helix?
+What are the implications for Ecochain software?

 EF v3.1 is available in Helix.
 If you want your LCA to comply with this method, set it as your LCA standard in the Calculation method page of Helix.